Eadric the Wild: Eadric's byname

 If it is true, however, that the silvatici were for some years a widespread and well-known phenomenon, that might help to explain aspects of later outlaw stories that have puzzled historians.
-Few outlaws in other countries have apparently left so powerful a legend as Robin Hood. ...The most famous outlaws of the greenwood before him were probably the Old English nobility on their way down and out.
+Few outlaws in other countries have apparently left so powerful a legend as Robin Hood. ...
+The most famous outlaws of the greenwood before him were probably the Old English nobility on their way down and out.

 Legacy

 In later folklore Eadric is mentioned in connection with the Wild Hunt, and in the tale of Wild Eadric.

-Various branches of the Weld family of England traditionally claim descent from Eadric, including the Welds of the United States and the extinct line of Weld-Blundells.

 Eadric was portrayed by Robert O'Mahoney in the TV drama Blood Royal: William the Conqueror (1990).

 In 2005, the English rose hybridists David Austin Roses introduced the rose Wild Edric.

 Wild Eadric returns every year to fight Picot de Say as part of the Mummer's play during the Clun Green Man Festival.